ygame11092017/ykit-wiki/server/WebPayment.md

 # Web Payment
-This is the XCT Payment System on Web.
-User can purchase the game content by using the XCT Web Payment
+This is the YGame Payment System on Web.
+User can purchase the game content by using the YGame Web Payment
 ## 1. Flow
 ![alt text](https://github.com/xctcorporation/ServerIntegration/blob/master/webpayment_flow.jpg)

-- 1: User login to XCT System by using the nivi account
+- 1: User login to YGame System
 - 2: API get list server game.
 This is the HTTP GET provided by Server Game to return the list of server game
 - 3: API get list character.
 This is the HTTP GET provided by Server Game to return the list of characters base on the selected server game
 - 4: API get list payment.
 This is the HTTP GET provided by Server Game to return all purchase packages which offer in the game
-- 5: Pay with XCT System.
-XCT provide some payment method such as Card, Banking ...
+- 5: Pay with YGame System via Card, Banking ...
 - 6: API payment success.
 Called when user make the payment successfully

 ## 1. API get list server game
-This is your own API to return the list of server game to XCT payment system.
+This is your own API to return the list of your server game.
 - Method: HTTP GET
 - Params:
-  + app_id: The id of your application is issued by XCT, use this parameter to classify android and ios
+  + app_id: The id of your application, use this parameter to classify android and ios
-  + xct_id: id of xct account
+  + user_id: id of xct account
   + sign: Used to verify the request.
-[Click here to know how to verify the signature](https://github.com/xctcorporation/ServerIntegration/blob/master/HowToCreateSignature.md#21-api-get-list-server-game)
+[Click here to know how to verify the signature](https://github.com/ygame11092017/ykit-wiki/blob/master/server/HowToCreateSignature.md#21-api-get-list-server-game)

 - Response: return the result in json format.
 For example: your game has four server games.
 The response will be returned as below
 ```